typemill-resources/register/readme.md

 # Register Plugin

 The plugin adds a public registration form with double opt in to your Typemill Website (/tm/register).
 You can optionally activate a gumroad licence for selling access.
 It requires the email plugin to work.
+To utilize this plugin, ensure you have a [MAKER-license](https://typemill.net/license/buy).

-Written by [trendschau.net](https://trendschau.net) (Sebastian Schürmanns) and [Andreas Zettl](https://azettl.net).
+The plugin has been written by [trendschau.net](https://trendschau.net) (Sebastian Schürmanns).
+Gumroad feature added by [Andreas Zettl](https://azettl.net).

 ## How it works